- 1 package (6 ounces) corn bread stuffing mix

 - Prepare stuffing mix according to package directions.
 Meanwhile, sprinkle chops with pepper and salt.
 In a large skillet, brown pork chops in butter.
 Sprinkle with pears and red pepper.

 - Top with stuffing and onions.
-Cook, uncovered, over medium heat for 8-10 minutes or until a thermometer reads 145°.
+Cook, uncovered, over medium heat until a thermometer inserted in pork reads 145°, 8-10 minutes.
 Yield: 4 servings.

 Reviews forDeconstructed Pear Pork Chops

 "No leftovers!
 Flavors combine really well and were just a bit different from our typical pork chop recipes.
 Will make again soon."